ankit-gahlawat-007/VR_Project2_Ankit_Gahlawat_PH2024002/README.md

 #### Interpreting Accuracy
 The substantial jump to 49.13% exact match accuracy demonstrates a remarkable improvement.
-After fine-tuning with LoRA, your model is now nearly five times more likely to generate outputs that are word-for-word identical to the correct answers.
+After fine-tuning with LoRA, the model is now nearly five times more likely to generate outputs that are word-for-word identical to the correct answers.
 This signifies a much better ability to understand and replicate the specific phrasing required.

+## Experiments
+- Increased epochs from 7 to 15 but metrics were'nt promising.
+- Ran inference multiple times but model outputs remain the same.
+- Took metadata from various listings: `listings_1.json`, `listings_d.json`, `listings_e.json`, `listings_f.json`

 ## 5. **Any Additional Contribution / Novelty**